Follow these 9 steps to start using Abstract with your team

 Create a team project to collaborate with other designers and stakeholders.

-Next, you’ll create the project’s main branch—this is the default branch that contains the finalized, approved designs.
+Next, create the project’s main branch—this is the default branch that contains the finalized, approved designs.
 Your team can discuss and decide which designs are considered “final” for each project.
-Once aligned, your team can import existing Sketch or Adobe XD files or create new ones.
+Once aligned, your team can import existing Sketch files or create new ones.

 We recommend importing files no larger than 250MB.
-Abstract performs best when individual Sketch and Adobe XD files are smaller than 250MB or contain less than 2500 artboards.
+Abstract performs best when individual Sketch files are smaller than 250MB or contain less than 2500 artboards.

 6. Create a Branch.